Horizon-test-org/horizon-sdv-tst/workloads/android/pipelines/builds/aaos_builder/README.md

 -   If using later releases than `android-14.0.0_r30`, consider tailoring the CTS Execution resources to suit those of the version under test.
 The number of instances, CPUs and Memory defaults are set up as default for `android-14.0.0_r30`.

+## Vanilla RPi

+- Pay attention to [RPi](https://github.com/raspberry-vanilla/android_local_manifest).
+We can't support a moving target, we try but RPi is unsupported, work with Google or fork if required!